What is Kavod?

-We would love you to welcome you to the Moishe Kavod House community.
+We would love you to welcome you to the Kavod community.
 Please join us for any of the events on the calendar, including Shabbat services and potluck dinner, team planning meetings, and other community events.
 If you want to keep up to date with what’s going on, subscribe to our Newsletter.
-When you arrive at the Kavod house, please enter the door next to the driveway.
-Make yourself a name tag and someone from the community will be there to greet you.

 Accessibility and Inclusion

-Inclusivity is an important value that guides our food choices at MKH.
-All food served at MKH events in vegetarian.
+Inclusivity is an important value that guides our food choices at Kavod.
+All food served at Kavod events in vegetarian.
 Not all food is hechsher kosher, but we do our best to provide a hechsher kosher option.
 We will always provide a hechsher kosher option if you RSVP and let us know you’d like one.

-In addition to thinking about inclusivity when it comes to food, our community has been working hard o develop guidelines about how to purchase food ethically and consistently with our progressive values.
-You can learn more about our Institutional purchasing campaign here .
+In addition to thinking about inclusivity when it comes to food, our community has been working hard to develop guidelines about how to purchase food ethically and consistently with our progressive values.

-About Shabbat Services and Potluck Dinners at MKH
+About Shabbat Services and Potluck Dinners at Kavod

-On the first Friday of every month, we hold Shabbat services and potluck dinner at the Kavod house (email us at email@example.com for the location).
+On the first Friday of every month, we hold Shabbat services and potluck dinner at the various physically accessible locations mostly around JP (email us at email@example.com for the location or check the calendar).

 Services begin at 6:30 and the potluck dinner starts around 8:00.
 Services are egalitarian, community-led, and song-filled.
 Attendance ranges from around 30 to 70 people.
 The potluck dinner is vegetarian meal that has both hechsher kosher and non-hechsher kosher offerings.
 Please bring a dinner item, such as salad, main course, drink, or dessert.